-Informing your staff about all of the different available tools is a great way to empower your staff to take their wellbeing into their own hands, allowing them the privacy to deal with their wellbeing at their own pace.
+Informing your staff about all of the different available tools is a great way to empower your staff to take their wellbeing into their own hands, allowing them the privacy to manage their wellbeing at their own pace.

-A great place to start for anyone who is seeking help for any mental health issue, Mind is a great foundation.
+A great place to start for anyone who is seeking help for any mental health problem, Mind is your port of call.

-With a plethora of free resources available online ranging from information about different mental health experiences, their triggers, strategies for living with a long-term issue and more, Mind will be able to point anyone in the right direction to seek help for their own personal needs.
+Mind have a plethora of free resources available online, ranging from information about different mental health experiences and their triggers, to strategies for living with a long-term issue.
+They’ll be able to point anyone in the right direction to seek help for their own personal needs.

 Aside from providing individual help, they can also offer your school assistance with your mental health and wellbeing strategies.
-Offering workplace-specific advice, with the option for training and consultancy centred around creating a supporting and effective workplace and increasing knowledge and awareness of mental health, Mind could be the perfect companion to guide you through your efforts for improving wellbeing in your school.
+Offering workplace-specific advice, Mind could be the perfect companion to guide you through your efforts for improving wellbeing in your school.

 They even have a program tailored for the workplace.
-So, if this sounds like something that would help a lot of staff (check your wellbeing survey results to see if this would be the right tool for your school), then this could be implemented school-wide for staff to enrol in the program and use when their needs arise.
+So, if this sounds like something that would help your staff, it could be implemented school-wide.
+Staff can enrol in the program and use it when their needs arise.

 As a tool focussed specifically on supporting wellbeing and health at work, LifeWorks can be implemented by schools and utilised by staff at their will, preventing turnover, absenteeism, and lost productivity.

-For businesses who have implemented the service, their employees are given free access to potentially life-changing resources.
-With counselling sessions, wellbeing plans, and ad hoc support to anyone who needs it, LifeWorks provides specialist care to your workforce to simplify the complexity in supporting the mental, financial, physical, and social wellbeing in your school.
+For businesses that have implemented the service, their employees are given free access to potentially life-changing resources.
+With counselling sessions, wellbeing plans, and ad hoc support to anyone who needs it, LifeWorks provides specialist care to your workforce to simplify the complexity of supporting the mental, financial, physical, and social wellbeing in your school.

-Could your school staff benefit form a reformed wellbeing strategy?
+Could your school staff benefit from a reformed wellbeing strategy?